 Crete Academy is committed to providing a work and educational atmosphere that is free of unlawful harassment under Title IX of the Education Amendments of 1972 (sex); Titles IV,VI, and VII of the Civil Rights Act of 1964 (race, color, or national origin); The Age Discrimination in Employment Act of 1967; The Age Discrimination Act of 1975; the IDEA; and Section 504 and Title II of the ADA (mental or physical disability).
-Crete Academy also prohibits sexual harassment, including cyber sexual bullying, and harassment based upon pregnancy, childbirth or related medical conditions, race, religion, religious affiliation, creed, color, gender, gender identity, gender expression, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, or any other basis protected by federal, state, local law, ordinance or regulation.
+Crete Academy also prohibits sex based harassment, including cyber sexual bullying, and harassment based upon pregnancy, childbirth or related medical conditions, race, religion, religious affiliation, creed, color, gender, gender identity, gender expression, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, sex characteristics, sex stereotypes or any other basis protected by federal, state, local law, ordinance or regulation or any unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the education program or activity (i.e., creates a hostile environment).
 Crete Academy does not condone or tolerate harassment of any type, including discrimination, intimidation, or bullying, including cyber sexual bullying, by any employee, independent contractor or other person with which Crete Academy does business, or any other individual, student, or volunteer.
 This applies to all employees, students, or volunteers and relationships, regardless of position or gender.
-Crete Academy will promptly and thoroughly investigate any complaint of harassment and take appropriate corrective action, if warranted.
-Inquiries, complaints, or grievances regarding harassment as described in this section, above, should be directed to the Crete Academy Uniform Complaint Procedures ("UCP") Compliance Officer:
+Crete Academy prohibits students from being treated differently based on pregnancy and parental status.
+Crete Academy will take actions ensuring equal access for pregnant and parenting students, such as class breaks, lactation space, intermittent absences to attend medical appointments, and other support based on individualized needs.
+Crete Academy will promptly and effectively investigate any complaint, written or verbal, of harassment and take appropriate corrective action, if warranted.
+Crete Academy will also offer a grievance procedures to address all complaints of discrimination on the basis of sex, including, but not limited to, complaints about "sex-based harassment," failure to provide equal athletic opportunity, sex discrimination in a school's courses and programs, and discrimination based on pregnancy.
+Inquiries, complaints, or grievances regarding harassment as described in this section, above, should be directed to the Crete Academy Uniform Complaint Procedures ("UCP") Compliance Officer: Hattie Mitchell, Founder, 323-791-1600.